manufacturing and construction industries in Nigeria, Manufacturing Industry Definition:

 Local craft or cottage industries are those types of industries that depend mainly on raw materials obtained from their immediate locality.
 They use simple tools and their work is of high artistic quality.
 These local craft industries are:

-- Leather works: For example, Sandals, cushions, handbags.
+- Leather works: For example, Sandals, cushions, and handbags.
 They are mostly found in Kano, Bida and Sokoto.

 - Wood carving: This is done in Ikot, Ekpene, Uyo, Oyo and Benin City.